andregasser/bigbone/USAGE.md

 # First steps with Mastodon4j

 Following this guide will allow you to:
-* register your Mastodon app
+* register your Mastodon application
 * authenticate as a user
 * read some of the most recent statuses available for that user
 * post a status as that user